lboue/addons-development/chip_tool/DOCS.md

 This is often the easiest way to determine the parameters required by a command.
 You can also run the command without all its arguments to display the expected parameters.

-For the complete list of supported commands, options, interactive mode, subscriptions, and advanced features, see the Matter [Working with the CHIP Tool][chip_tool_guide] documentation.
+For the complete list of supported commands, options, interactive mode, subscriptions, and advanced features, see the Matter [Working with the CHIP Tool](https://project-chip.github.io/connectedhomeip-doc/development_controllers/chip-tool/chip_tool_guide.html) documentation.

 ## Matter applications and tools